The parameter microservice is used to exchange configuration settings between MAVLink components.

 union that allows you to bytewise convert between any of the supported types:

 mavlink_param_union_t (mavlink_types.h).
-For example, below we shown how you can set the union integer field but pass the float value to the sending function:
+For example, below we shown how you can set the union integer field, and then pass the float value to the sending function:

 mavlink_param_union_t param; int32_t integer = 20000; param.param_int32 = integer; param.type = MAV_PARAM_TYPE_INT32; // Then send the param by providing the float bytes to the send function mavlink_msg_param_set_send(xxx, xxx, param.param_float, param.type, xxx);